Gifted Girls Only - Off the Deep End

 We could have kept smiling back at Marcel all morning, but I spotted Hailey and Yazmin on treadmills.
 “This sounds so great.
 Could we look around for a few minutes?

 “Sure, then stop by the front desk and we’ll get you signed up.”

 “I’m in love.”
 Allison’s eyes had gone distant.

 “Me too,” Theresa said.

 I reminded Theresa she had a boyfriend.
 “And Reggie?”

 We studied the machines and class schedules and poked our heads into one of the tanning booths to fill the time until Yazmin and Hailey finished with the treadmills.
-When they headed into the locker room, we trailed in behind them gawking at the multi-colored lockers.
+When they headed into for showers, we trailed behind and gawked at the multi-colored lockers.